carlosdavis/wordpress-plugins/add-to-any/README.txt

 	ADDTOANY_SHARE_SAVE_BUTTON( array("html_wrap_open" => "<li>", "html_wrap_close" => "</li>") );
 echo '</ul>'; ?>`

-= How can I move just the button to another area of my theme? =
+= How can I add just the button to another area of my theme? =

 Directions are located within the plugin's settings panel located in `Settings` > `Share/Save Buttons` under `Button Placement`.
 In the Theme Editor, you will place this line of code where you want the button to appear in your theme:

 `<?php if( function_exists('ADDTOANY_SHARE_SAVE_BUTTON') ) { ADDTOANY_SHARE_SAVE_BUTTON(); } ?>`

-= How can I move just the individual icons to another area of my theme? =
+= How can I add just the individual icons to another area of my theme? =

 In the Theme Editor, place this line of code where you want the individual icons to appear in your theme (within an HTML list):